James Feinerman, Faculty Chair

-Kelsey Harrison is the Program Coordinator at the Denny Center for Democratic Capitalism, where she supports the center in administrative and programmatic work.
-Within the university, Ms. Harrison also serves as the Program Coordinator for both the Denny Center and the Center for Asian Law.
+Kelsey Harrison is the Research Director at the Denny Center for Democratic Capitalism.
+Ms. Harrison previously served as the Program Coordinator for both the Denny Center and the Center for Asian Law.

 She also has past experience supporting programmatic and research activities at the Georgetown University India Initiative.
 Prior to joining Georgetown, Ms. Harrison worked as a communications assistant with the World Bank’s Development Impact Monitoring and Evaluation Analytics team.

-Ms. Harrison received a bachelor’s degree in Science Technology and International Affairs with a concentration in Business, Growth, and Development from Georgetown University’s Walsh School of Foreign Service in 2018 and a master’s degree in Emergency and Disaster Management from Georgetown’s School of Continuing Studies in 2021.
+Ms. Harrison received a master’s degree in Emergency and Disaster Management from Georgetown’s School of Continuing Studies in 2021 and has a bachelor’s degree in Science Technology and International Affairs with a concentration in Business, Growth, and Development from Georgetown University’s Walsh School of Foreign Service.

 Leann Deckert is the Senior Program Coordinator for both the Denny Center for Democratic Capitalism and the Center for Asian Law.
 She previously served as a Program Associate with the Georgetown Initiative for U.S.-China Dialogue on Global Issues.